Merced Farm Accident Lawyer

 The safety video below discusses a safety program to keep kids safe on a farm.Accidents and Injuries Associated with Food Processing

 While those workers engaged in the production of raw agricultural products face great risk, so too do those workers who then process the harvested produce or livestock.
 These food processing workers face similar injuries from confined spaces and interaction with machinery.
 Accidents in agricultural product processing include crushed hands and broken bones from machinery malfunctions or unsafe storage areas.

-Food processing workers are an important part of the agricultural industry, but far less data exists about the injuries they sustain.
+Food processing workers are an important part of the agricultural industry, but far fewer data exist about the injuries they sustain.
 That does not mean they do not get injured, but rather they have even less recourse when they are injured.
 If you or a loved one has been injured in a food processing accident, contact an experienced farm injury attorney.Reporting Problems Within the Agricultural Industry

-Hi.
-My name is Ed Smith.
-I am a Merced Farming Accident Lawyer.
-If you or a member of your family has suffered an injury due to a farming accident, please call me today at (209) 227-1931 for free, friendly advice.
+Hi, I'm Ed Smith, a Merced Farming Accident Attorney.
+If you or a member of your family has suffered an injury due to a farming accident, please call me today at (209) 227-1931 or (800) 404-5400 for free, friendly advice.

 Editor’s Note: This page has been updated for accuracy and relevancy [cha 8.6.19]